Alien501/CoalWorks-Web/README.md

 2. Log in using your credentials.
 3. Use the **Dashboard** to manage shift logs, view task assignments, and monitor safety incidents.

-### Mobile App:

-1. Download the **CoalWorks** mobile app (available on iOS/Android).
-2. Log in with your credentials.
-3. Access shift details, log events, and receive alerts in real-time.

 ---

 ## Screenshots